wrannaman/wrannaman/README.md

 [0.1.0](/0.1.0.md)

-## New Chapter Released Each Day Until Launch!
+## New Chapter Released Each Day Until Launch on Oct 20th 2020!

 0.1.1